 Even with the best intentions, certain skincare habits can exacerbate breakouts.

-- Over-washing: Strips essential oils and triggers rebound oil production
+- Over-washing strips essential oils and triggers rebound oil production

 - Harsh exfoliants can damage the skin barrier and cause inflammation

-- Skipping moisturizer: Leads to dehydration and excess oil production
+- Skipping moisturizer leads to dehydration and excess oil production

 - Use gentle, pH-balanced cleansers